electroly/sqlnotebook/CONTRIBUTING.md

 - In WSL, run `ps1/Update-DocFormatting.ps1` to reformat the HTML.
 - In Windows or WSL, run `ps1/Update-Docs.ps1` to rebuild the website and integrated help.

-# How to generate railroad diagram files
+## How to generate railroad diagram files

 - https://railroad.omegatower.net/generator.html
 - Copy-paste the .txt file from `doc/art` into the page.
 - Click "Save" to download the .svg.
 - Copy to `doc/art`.
 - Run `ps1/Update-Doc.ps1` to rebuild the website and integrated help.

+## How to update SQLite

+- Download the amalgamation and documentation zips from the SQLite website.
+- Update `ps1/Update-Deps.ps1` with the URLs.
+Use `Get-FileHash` to produce the SHA-256 hashes.
+- Run `ps1/Update-Deps.ps1`.
+- Build the app and fix any errors.